NSLS-II-BMM/BeamlineManual/docs/data.rst

 has been begun moving the beamlines to a data acquisition model that includes sounds data security practices.
 BMM volunteered to be an early adopter of the new data security practices.
-We now provide an excellent user experience at BM that includes secure data management.
+We now provide an excellent user experience at BMM that also includes secure data management.